 Datong - Located in Shanxi Province, Datong was formerly known as Pingcheng and is located near the Great Wall Pass which separates Shanxi from Inner Mongolia.
-Datong's most famous sight are the Yungang Grottoes, home to thousands of intricately carved Buddhist statues.

 Yungang Grottoes - Prime examples of rock-cut architecture, the Yungang Grottoes are ancient Chinese Buddhist temple grottoes, home to over 50,000 Buddhist statues.